-Colorado Criminal Code 18-13-121(5), C.R.S.
+Colorado Criminal Code 18-13-121, C.R.S.

-(a) As used in this section, "cigarette, tobacco product, or nicotine product" means:

-- (I) A product that contains nicotine or tobacco or is derived from tobacco and is intended to be ingested or inhaled by or applied to the skin of an individual; or - (II) Any device that can be used to deliver tobacco or nicotine to the person inhaling from the device, including an electronic cigarette, cigar, cigarillo, or pipe.
+"Cigarette, tobacco products, or nicotine products" means any product that contains nicotine or tobacco or is derived from tobacco and is intended to be ingested, or inhaled by, or applied to the skin of an individual, and includes devices that can be used to deliver tobacco or nicotine, including electronic cigarette, cigar, cigarillo, or pipe.